rackerlabs/support-how-to/content/how-to/cloud-servers/about-cloud-server-images/index.md

 -   Image creation can have a delayed start if there are a large number of image requests at one time for a group of servers.
-The number of concurrent images are limited in order to keep the disk activity of multiple images from affecting performance on a host.
+The number of concurrent images is limited to keep the disk activity of multiple images from affecting performance on a host.
 If the image takes longer than 24 hours to complete, contact Rackspace Support.

--   When an image creation is initiated, the system runs a process that attempts to reclaim space that has been freed by deleting files and images.
-That process continues even if the image creation process is aborted because of disk limits at the time the process begins.
+-   When an image creation begins, the system runs a process that attempts to reclaim space that has been freed by deleting files and images.
+That process continues even if the image creation process aborts because of disk limits at the time the process begins.
 That means that in some cases, trying to create an image again after it fails could result in a successful image process thanks to that cleanup operation.

--   **If you are using a boot from volume server, you cannot create an image of it**.
-You can, however, create snapshots and clones of a boot from volume server.
+-   If you are using a boot-from-volume server, you cannot create an image of it.
+You can, however, create snapshots and clones of a boot-from-volume server.

-### Considerations for Virtual Appliances
+### Considerations for virtual appliances

--   Turnkey virtual appliances typically do not support decloning.
+Turnkey virtual appliances typically do not support decloning.
-    Thus, while an image will technically preserve the exact state of the appliance, any servers built from the image will not be able to set the following:
+Thus, while an image technically preserves the exact state of the appliance, any servers built from the image can't set the following elements:

 * Hostname
 * IP configuration
 * Admin password
 * License key

 Instead of using Cloud Server Images, consult your appliance's vendor documentation for the recommended backup and restore procedures.

 #### Fortinet Fortigate-VM

+For Fortinet&reg; Fortigate-VM, see the following references:

 - [Back up the Fortinet Fortigate-VM (Rackspace Guide)](/support/how-to/back-up-the-fortinet-fortigate-vm/)
 - [How to download a FortiGate configuration file and upload firmware file using secure file copy (Vendor doc)](https://kb.fortinet.com/kb/microsites/search.do?cmd=displayKC&docType=kc&externalId=FD43754)

 ### Considerations for Windows servers

--   If you take a snapshot of a Windows Cloud Server that is configured to be a Domain Controller (DC), you will be unable to restore from that image.
-Our build system relies on the local administrator account to perform configuration tasks, and that account becomes disabled once a server is promoted to be a DC.
-If you wish to create a image of a server that is also a DC, you must first demote it from being a DC before performing the image creation process.
+If you take a snapshot of a Windows&reg; Cloud Server configured as a Domain Controller (DC), you cannot restore from that image.
+Our build system relies on the local administrator account to perform configuration tasks, and the system disables that account after you promote a server to be a DC.
+If you want to create an image of a server that is also a DC, you must first demote it from being a DC before performing the image creation process.

 ### Other limitations

--   ISOs cannot be uploaded to Cloud Files and used to build a new Cloud Server.
+-   You cannot upload ISO images to Cloud Files and use them to build a new Cloud Server.

 -   To be successful, images imported to Rackspace must conform to the general requirements described in